aras-p/aras-p.hugo/content/blog/2024/09-mathlib-style.md

 * Using "just my code debugging" (`/JMC`) on Visual Studio has a high performance cost, on already really bad Debug build performance.
 I'm not sure if it is worth using at all, ever, anywhere.

-All my test code of the above is in [this tiny github repo](https://github.com/aras-p/test_math_vec_debug_perf), and a tentative PR for Blender codebase that does "explicitly specialize for common cased via C macros" is at [#127577](https://projects.blender.org/blender/blender/pulls/127577).
-Whether it will get accepted is up in the air, since it does arguably make the code "more ugly".
-We'll find out!
+All my test code of the above is in [this tiny github repo](https://github.com/aras-p/test_math_vec_debug_perf), and a PR for Blender codebase that does "explicitly specialize for common cased via C macros" is at [#127577](https://projects.blender.org/blender/blender/pulls/127577). ~~Whether it will get accepted is up in the air, since it does arguably make the code "more ugly"~~ *(the PR got merged into Blender mainline)*.